huggingface/peft/examples/eva_finetuning/README.md

 ### forward_fn

-`forward_fn` defines how the forward pass during EVA initialization should be computed. `forward_fn` recieves two arguments: `model` and `inputs`.
+`forward_fn` defines how the forward pass during EVA initialization should be computed. `forward_fn` receives two arguments: `model` and `inputs`.
 By default this is set to `forward_fn_dict` which simply returns `model(**inputs)`.

 ### prepare_model_inputs_fn

-`prepare_model_inputs_fn` can be used if it is necessary to use information contained in the original model_input to prepare the input for SVD in individual layers. `prepare_model_inputs_fn` recieves two arguments: `model_input` and `peft_config`.
+`prepare_model_inputs_fn` can be used if it is necessary to use information contained in the original model_input to prepare the input for SVD in individual layers. `prepare_model_inputs_fn` receives two arguments: `model_input` and `peft_config`.
 This component is separate from `prepare_layer_inputs_fn` as the output only needs to be computed once per batch.
 By default this parameter is set to `prepare_model_inputs_fn_language_modeling` which is used get a subset of indices based on attention and label mask to avoid including padding tokens in the SVD computation.
 If you would like to not use this component set `prepare_model_inputs_fn` to None.
 The default logic is:
 ```python
 def prepare_model_inputs_fn_language_modeling(model_input, peft_config: LoraConfig):
     mask = model_input.get("attention_mask", torch.ones_like(model_input["input_ids"])).bool()